-The following iPhoneography photos were taken during my trips to Florida.
+The following iPhoneography photos were taken during my trips to Los Angeles, California.

 When encountering the curricular approach for the first time, many staff may wonder why the approach has gained such currency within student affairs and residence life and what research and data backs up and supports its use.
 When asking these questions, it is important to understand that the curricular approach is a model of how to organize one’s educational activities to ensure the achievement of learning outcomes.
 It is a planning and organizational tool.
 The actual execution of these occurs differently on different campuses.
 Therefore, it is difficult to ascribe success to the model itself.
 Furthermore, because institutions have not systematically engaged students in these ways before, they may not have prior data with which to compare their newfound practices.
 Each individual campus’ curriculum needs to be evaluated on its own merits and successes.
 This is why some of the nascent research on the topic, such as Lichterman’s (2016) doctoral research focused on a one-institution case study approach.
 Read More